Components -> Carbohydrate Components -> Sugars

 Common Questions About Glucose

 Glucose is a simple sugar that serves as the primary source of energy for the body's cells.
-It is a type of carbohydrate that is found in various foods and is also produced by the body during the digestion of carbohydrates.
+It is a type of carbohydrate that is found in various foods and is also released during the digestion of carbohydrates.

 What does glucose do for the body?